-- Insert the wheel axle from the left-hand side, and then install the drive chain onto the rear sprocket. - Install the axle nut, and then lower the rear wheel so that it is on the ground. - Install the brake rod onto the brake camshaft lever, and then install the brake pedal free play adjusting nut onto the brake rod. - Connect the brake torque rod to the brake shoe plate by installing the bolt and the nut, and then tighten the bolt to the specified torque.
+- Insert the wheel axle from the lefthand side, and then install the axle nut. - Install the drive chain onto the rear sprocket, and then adjust the drive chain slack.
+(See page 6-25 for drive chain slack adjustment procedures.) - 3.
+Lower the rear wheel so that it is on the ground. - Install the brake rod onto the brake camshaft lever, and then install the brake pedal free play adjusting nut onto the brake rod. - Connect the brake torque rod to the brake shoe plate by installing the bolt and the nut, and then tighten the nut to the specified torque.